 Gougeres with cheese and scallions.
 Airy cheese puffs to quell your hunger as you wait for dinner.

 Or the perfect companion to your aperitif.
-Either way, those golden morsels are a delight and so easy to make.
+Either way, those golden morsels are a delight and easy to make.
+I guarantee they will become your go-to appetizer.

 In France, we serve those before dinner with an aperitif.
 A preamble to dinner to come.
 Soft and tender and full of flavor.

-The perfect recipe to kick off a great weekend.
+This is the perfect recipe to kick off a great weekend.

 In this Article